opensearch-project/project-website/_posts/2024-12-26-Reducing-false-positives-through-algorithmic-improvements.md

 Overall, RCF demonstrated strong recall, correctly detecting 7 out of 8 anomalies across the datasets.
 Notably, it achieved perfect recall in four of the five datasets.

-RCF also maintains both high precision.
+RCF also maintains high precision.
 Most false positives occur early in the time series, before the model has accumulated sufficient historical data for accurate predictions.
 For example, in the following graph, the anomaly detected around April 12 at 3:14 for the `ec2_network_in_257a54` dataset is particularly noteworthy.
 It deviates from the previously observed pattern of uniform double spikes.
 Earlier patterns show the second spike declining within approximately five minutes, whereas this anomalous spike exhibits an extended decline lasting around ten minutes.

 ![network_zoom_in](/assets/media/blog-images/2024-12-26-Reducing-false-positives-through-algorithmic-improvements/network_zoom_in_1.png){:class="img-centered"}
 When excluding the first 20% of data as a probation period, precision improves across datasets.
 This adjustment highlights how RCF becomes more accurate after observing enough historical data.
 The results of the last 80% of the dataset are summarized in the following table.